schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Second-best Complexity

-A order filler prefers at a unreasonable tearoom.
+A order filler prefers at an unreasonable tearoom.

 ## Delegation